confluentinc/ksql/docs/faq.rst

 Interactive KSQL clusters
 -------------------------

-Interactive KSQL clusters currently requires that the KSQL user has open access to create, read, write and delete topics and use any consumer group.
+Interactive KSQL clusters currently require that the KSQL user has open access to create, read, write and delete topics and use any consumer group.

 The required ACLs are: